How to Cook Pumpkin? Learn the easiest ways with this easy, step by step tutorial. Roast, boil/ steam, microwave or Instant Pot them.

 How to cook pumpkin

-- Remove stem from pumpkin.
+- Remove stem from pumpkin from a fresh pumpkin.
 Cut pumpkin in half.

 - Scoop out seeds.
 Save seeds to make Roasted Pumpkin Seeds.